DimitrisPapac/devops-capstone-project/README.md

     $ make tekton
     ```

-3. Install the ClusterTasks that the Cloud IDE has
+3. Install the ClusterTasks that the Cloud IDE has:

     ```bash
     $ make clustertasks